Curriculum: B.S.E. Elementary, Special Ed; MS Speech Language Pathology

 Undergraduate courses open to all

-Note these courses are taken one per semester throughout sophomore and junior year; two are only offered in the summer (May through the end of June).
+Note these courses are taken one per semester throughout sophomore and junior year; two are only offered in the summer (May through mid July).
 All of these courses must be completed at Seton Hall University; no transfer courses in speech will be accepted in the 4+2 program.

 |GMSL 5001||Phonetics: Summer, Sophomore||3|